 We are furnishing you this Comprehensive Roth IRA Amendment so that you can be informed of these changes and take advantage of the law changes.
-The general rule is that the IRA plan agreement must authorize the transaction being made by an IRA accountholder or an inheriting IRA beneficiary and the IRA custodian.
-The IRA Disclosure Statement has been revised to set forth the IRA rules applying for the 2020 and 2021 tax years.
-Set forth is a summary.
-You should read the revised Roth IRA Plan Agreement and the Roth IRA Disclosure Statement.
+The general rule is that the Roth IRA plan agreement must authorize the transaction being made by a Roth IRA accountholder or an inheriting IRA beneficiary and the IRA custodian.
+The Roth IRA Disclosure Statement has been revised to set forth the IRA rules applying for the 2022-2023 tax years.
+Set forth is a summary of some of the law changes.